himnabil/dojo-dare-to-quiz/README.md

 US 3 : as a player I know how much quizCoins I have

-US 4 : as a player I play in deferment rooms
+US 4 : as a player I play in different rooms

 US 5 : as an OPS I restart the system without loosing the state of rooms